Alumni are making an impact all over the world!

 There is a reason designer Charles Philip Pozzi '09 made “Shanghai” part of his footwear brand’s name.
 “Shanghai today is what New York was in the Eighties – everything is possible."

 Alumni Board Member Rosemary D'Ambrosio Verri '66 is a professional speaker who presents on the power of humor and the positive change we can affect in the lives of those around us.

-Andre Barbosa '08 started the annual King of the Court Basketball Tournament, now in its fourth year, as a way to provide select Emmanuel students with resources for books and academic supplies... and to pay forward a kindness once paid him.
+Andre Barbosa '08 started the King of the Court Basketball Tournament as a way to provide students with resources for books and supplies... and to pay forward a kindness once paid him.

 During his senior year at Emmanuel, Jae Pukma ’14 landed a position as a pediatric oncology intern at Dana-Farber Cancer Institute, an opportunity typically reserved for Harvard Medical students.